Azure/Spark-Operationalization-On-Azure/README.md

 Once the Azure CLI is installed, open a command prompt and run the following command to set up the ACR:

-    az acr create --name myRegistry --resource-group myResourceGroup -l southcentralus --storage-account-name myStorageAccount -admin-enabled true
+    az acr create --name myRegistry --resource-group myResourceGroup -l southcentralus --storage-account-name myStorageAccount --admin-enabled true

 After you have created the ACR, retrieve the ACR credentials.
 Save the user name and password as you will need them to deploy the web service.
-To retrieve the credentials, tun the following command:
+To retrieve the credentials, run the following command:

 	az acr credential show -n myRegistry